 I can start from nothing, and it can help with the basic.
 Just like this one for Greek.
 So I can say”γεια σου”, “Παρακαλώ”,”Ευχαριστώ”… So I start with basics, and, then, I go for thin books which teach me the basics.
 And then I go further: I take other materials like Assimil or Colloquial.

 And in the meanwhile I love using apps!
-There are a lot of apps for flashcards, so I use a lot of apps like MosaLingua, like Duolingo, and also paper flashcards.
+There are a lot of apps for flashcards, so I use a lot of apps like MosaLingua, and also paper flashcards.
 I love paper flashcards… I have never stopped using them.
 So basically it’s that.

 This is Conor.
 I have a blog/vlog called Language Tsar, and, recently, I’ve been documenting on the blog and then on the vlog learning Ukrainian because I started learning Ukrainian a few weeks ago.
 So, the first thing I did is I went to the Wikipedia page, and I looked up ‘Ukrainian language’.
 So, what I was looking for were connections with languages that already speak.
 So I happen to speak a cognate language, which means a language which comes from the same language family.
 And that’s Russian.
 So, I knew that, for me, the language is quite different but the grammatical structure is pretty similar.